Keshavinee/AA-Backend/README.md

-JSON file consists of headers for following:
-		Establishing a consent handshake
-		Creating a data session
+JSON file consists of headers for following: Establishing a consent handshake, creating a data session and fetching sample data
-		Fetching sample data